Electronic symbol: Connectors

+There are numerous connector symbol variations.

 ICs

 Logic gates

 For the symbols below: A and B are inputs, Q is output.
 Note: These letters are not part of the symbols.

 There are variations of these logic gate symbols.
 Depending on the IC, the two-input gates below may have: 1) two or more inputs; 2) infrequently some have a second inverted Q̅ output too.

 The above logic symbols may have additional I/O variations too: 1) schmitt trigger inputs, 2) tri-state outputs, 3) open-collector or open-drain outputs (not shown).

 Flip-flops

 For the symbols below: Q is output, Q̅ is inverted output, E is enable input, internal triangle shape is clock input, S is Set, R is Reset (some datasheets use clear (CLR) instead of reset along the bottom).

 There are variations of these flip-flop symbols.
 Depending on the IC, a flip-flop may have: 1) one or both outputs (Q only, Q̅ only, both Q & Q̅); 2) one or both forced inputs along top & bottom (R only, S only, both R & S); 3) some inputs may be inverted.